srackham/drake/README.md

 Return `true` if either the target file does not exist or its modification time is older then one or more prerequisite files.
 Otherwise return `false`.
-Throws and error if one or more prerequisite files do not exist.
+Throws an error if one or more prerequisite files do not exist.

 ### quote